Skip to content

 Install Clojureλ︎

-Clojure CLI provide the foundation for Clojure development, providing a declarative approach to:
+Clojure CLI provides the foundation for Clojure development, providing a declarative approach to:

 • Run Clojure programs and tools